Fourth out: An appeal force out

-Example: A non-appeal out

-Suppose there are runners on second and third base with two outs, and the batter hits a ground ball to third base.
-The runner from third scores, but the runner from second base is tagged out for the third out.
-Since the runner from third reached home plate before the third out was recorded, and the third out was not a force out or on the batter-runner before reaching first base, it would seem that a run scored (and should count) before the third out was recorded.
-However, suppose that the batter-runner fell down on his way to first base and was injured, unable to walk (or that, having seen the runner tagged out, turned around and headed for the dugout before reaching first base).
-Then suppose that the fielders throw to first base, or tag the batter out.
-Since no run can score if the last out is made on the batter before he reaches first base, this fourth out prevents a run from scoring.
-Thus the runner from third is marked as left on base and his apparent run does not count; the runner from second is also left on base and his out is nullified; the batter-runner is out, which now becomes the actual third out.

-A quick fourth out

-There are runners at first and third with two outs.
-The runners are attempting to steal on the pitch.
-The batter grounds to the shortstop.
-The runner from third base reaches home; then, the shortstop tags the runner who has rounded second (third out).
-The shortstop then throws to first base, which beats the batter-runner for the fourth out.
-The fourth out is on the batter before he reaches first base, so it replaces the apparent third out and nullifies the run.

-Real examples
+Examples

-A missed fourth out allows a run to score (1989)
+A missed fourth out allows a run to be scored

-On July 1, 1989, in the bottom of the eighth inning in a game between the New York Yankees and the Milwaukee Brewers at old Yankee Stadium, the Yankees scored a run because the Brewers failed to record a fourth out.
+On July 1, 1989, in the bottom of the eighth inning in a game between the New York Yankees and the Milwaukee Brewers at old Yankee Stadium, the Yankees scored a run as the Brewers failed to record a fourth out.

-With one out and the Yankees up 4-1, Mike Pagliarulo on third base, and Bob Geren on first base, Yankees shortstop Wayne Tolleson attempted a suicide squeeze that became a pop-up caught by Brewers pitcher Jay Aldrich.
+With one out and the Yankees up 4–1, Mike Pagliarulo on third base, and Bob Geren on first base, Yankees shortstop Wayne Tolleson attempted a suicide squeeze that became a pop-up caught by Brewers pitcher Jay Aldrich.
 Both Pagliarulo and Geren broke on contact without tagging up from their respective bases, and Aldrich, noticing this, threw to first baseman Greg Brock to double off Geren from first base, but not until after Pagliarulo crossed home plate.
 Upon doubling off Geren, the Brewers left the field, thinking the inning was over and the run did not count.